green-party-dublin-central/nh-web/site/content/post/reallocate-raod-space-to-make-covid-19-restrictions-safer-for-all.md

 ---
 title: >-
-  Councillaors call to reallocate road space to make COVID-19 restrictions safer for all
+  Councillors call to reallocate road space to make COVID-19 restrictions safer for all
 date: 2020-04-13T20:23:56.772Z
 description: >-